elastic/integrations/packages/servicenow_cmdb/docs/README.md

 ### To collect logs through AWS S3, follow the below steps:

-- Considering you already have an AWS S3 bucket setup, you can configure it with ServiceNow CMDB by integrating it using your AWS S3 credentials.
+- With an AWS S3 bucket that has been set up, you can configure it with ServiceNow CMDB by integrating it using your AWS S3 credentials.

 ### To collect logs through AWS SQS, follow the below steps:

-1. Assuming you've already set up a connection to push data into the AWS bucket; if not, see the section above.
+1. Assuming you've already set up a connection to push data into the AWS bucket you can follow the below steps; if not, see the section above.
-2. To set up an SQS queue, follow "Step 1: Create an Amazon SQS Queue" mentioned in the [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
+2. To set up an SQS queue, follow "Step 1: Create an Amazon SQS Queue" as described in the [Amazon S3 user guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html).
    - While creating an access policy, use the bucket name configured to create a connection for AWS S3 in ServiceNow CMDB.
-3. Configure event notifications for an S3 bucket.
-Follow this [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
+3. Configure event notifications for an S3 bucket according to the [Amazon S3 user guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html).
    - While creating `event notification` select the event type as s3:ObjectCreated:*, destination type SQS Queue, and select the queue name created in Step 2.

 ### Time Zone Selection:
 - In the Data Collection section, use the `Timezone of ServiceNow Instance` dropdown to select your preferred timezone.
-The `.value` field for date data will always be in UTC, while the `.display_value` field can reflect your Instances selected timezone.
-The system default is set to America/Los_Angeles, but you can See this in your ServiceNow profile settings.
+The `.value` field for date data will always be in UTC, while the `.display_value` field can reflect your instance's selected timezone.
+The system default is set to America/Los_Angeles, but you can change this in your ServiceNow profile settings.
 - Steps to See/Update the timezone in ServiceNow Instance:
   1. Click the user icon in the top-right corner of the ServiceNow interface.
   2. Select Profile from the dropdown menu.